runtimerevolution/naifa/README.md

 * Add AWS S3 sync between environments
 * Add MySQL sync, backup and restore
 * Add MongoDB sync, backup and restore
-* Rethink the commands to more dynamic depending on the plugin
+* -Rethink the commands to more dynamic depending on the plugin-
 * Add logs and better error handling

 ## Development